 Use separate() function from tidyr

 Now, we will work on the gradebook dataset.
-Like the previous dataset, we will separate course_id variable again.
+Like the previous dataset, we will separate the course_id variable again.

 👉 Your Turn⤵

-First, use the pipe operator to separate course_id variable (like we just did in time_spent).
+Use the pipe operator to separate course_id variable (like we just did in time_spent).

 #separate the course_id variable and save to 'gradebook' object#YOUR CODE HEREgradebook <- gradebook %>%separate(course_id,c("subject", "semester", "section"))#inspect#YOUR CODE HEREgradebook